amandalouparker/solaractivity/README.md

 ![image](https://raw.githubusercontent.com/amandalouparker/solaractivity/master/imgs/UFOsunspots_freqCoherence.png "UFO and sunspots signal coherence")

-Granger test if sunspot and predict UFO sightings
+Granger test if historical sunspot counts can predict UFO sightings

 ![image](https://raw.githubusercontent.com/amandalouparker/solaractivity/master/imgs/UFOsunspots_granger_pvals.png "UFO and sunspots granger p values")

 #### Results
-Looks like there is a seasonal cycle shared between UFO report and sunspot counts.
+Looks like there is a seasonal cycle shared between UFO reports and sunspot count.
 This result is different to the null result reported by http://www.rense.com/general3/sunufo.htm (1940-1975) possibly due to when the nuforc data set was gathered (during the internet 1997-2013) and/or it's larger by nearly 8.